Benedict practises in civil, property, housing, homelessness, family and public law.

-Before coming to the bar, Benedict worked as a legal assistant for a local authority.
-He regularly conducted advocacy in possession proceedings in the County Court and also in Magistrates’ Court prosecutions under the Licensing Act 2003, Education Act 1996 and Environmental Protection Act 1990.
+Before coming to the Bar, Benedict worked as a legal assistant for a local authority, where he acted in possession proceedings and appeared in the Magistrates’ Court in prosecutions under the Licensing Act 2003, Education Act 1996 and Environmental Protection Act 1990.

 Between 2022-2023, Benedict worked as a paralegal in the international arbitration practice of a major US law firm in Paris.